hetalang/HetaSimulator.jl/docs/src/index.md

 ## Introduction

 Heta language is a domain-specific modeling language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
-Heta code and tabular formats can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.
+The Heta code and the tabular formats can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.

 This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
 A QSP model can be directly run using the HetaSimulator without additional tools.
 The ODE system in general form can also be run with HetaSimulator.

 __The main features__ of the package are

-- reach capabilities for finding parameters based on experimental datasets
+- reach capabilities for estimating parameters' values based on experimental datasets
 - support for working with multiple models including simultaneous fitting
 - parallel simulations
-- storage of components in unified format
+- storage of data and conditions the unified formats
-- import of datasets and conditions from CSV/Excell tables
+- import of datasets and conditions from CSV/Excel tables
 - full Heta standard support
 - storing models, conditions and data in the `Platform` object for easy management of platform components
 - utilizing the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).